 Corporate corruption is inter-related with corruption in every other area of society—personal, political, legal, religious, medical, and so on.
 Unethical business values permeate all areas of Western civilization.

 I am not implying here that business or capitalism or profit in and of themselves are evil or wrong, but they are wrong when money is made immorally, without ethics, at the expense of individuals and society.
 Even more horrifying is that immoral and unethical practices are considered acceptable and even legal, just part of the “way things are.”

 The Disease of Self

 The United States of America was founded on certain “inalienable rights,” including the right for individuals to pursue happiness.
 Unfortunately, without spiritized values that align with divine pattern, the perusal of happiness can become selfish—absorbed with self, not balanced with a sense of responsibility and service towards others.
-Michael Nagler, Professor Emeritus at the University of California at Berkley and author of The Search for a Nonviolent Future, has this to say about U.S. society:
+Michael Nagler, American academic, peace activist, and author of The Search for a Nonviolent Future, has this to say about U.S. society: